draeger-lab/SPECIMEN/docs/source/hqtb/hqtb-config.rst

 HQTB Configuration File
 =======================

-Below, the configuration file with the underlying defaults, is listed.
+Below, the configuration file with the underlying defaults, is shown.

 .. code-block:: yaml